 THIS DATE IN HISTORY: Feb.
 9

-1966: The NHL, a six-team league since 1943, announces that six conditional franchises have been granted for teams scheduled to begin play in the 1967-68 season.
+1966: The NHL, a six-team league since the 1942-43 season, announces that six conditional franchises have been granted for teams scheduled to begin play in 1967-68.

 After listening to 13 proposals during three days in New York, the Board of Governors awards franchises to Philadelphia, Los Angeles, Pittsburgh, San Francisco, Minneapolis-St. Paul and St. Louis.
 The newcomers will pay a $2 million franchise fee and must have an arena that seats at least 12,500.